Get in touch with an expert at 800-880-4479

 Gentle physical activity combined with mental focus offers powerful benefits.
 Walking while naming objects, recalling song lyrics during light exercise, or practicing guided movement routines encourages both physical and cognitive engagement.

-Activities such as tai chi or yoga require attention, sequencing, and balance, all of which involve memory and concentration.
+Activities such as tai chi or yoga also require attention, sequencing, and balance, all of which involve memory and concentration.

 {SafetyNote}